 Week 13.
 Listing of the equity securities starts if a public offer.

-The Equity Listings Requirements define the circumstances and manner in which price stabilisation will be permitted by the JSE, in accordance with the provisions of the Securities Services Act, and as a defence against the offences of manipulative, false or improper trading practices (see Question 24).
+The Equity Listings Requirements define the circumstances and manner in which price stabilisation will be permitted by the JSE, in accordance with the provisions of the Financial Markets Act, and as a defence against the offences of manipulative, false or improper trading practices (see Question 24).

 Price stabilisation may be effected through an over-allotment, with or without a greenshoe.
 Over-allotment is a pre-cursor to a price stabilisation mechanism, aimed at supporting and maintaining the price of newly listed equity securities or equity securities the subject of a substantial offer, for a limited period after the listing or offer.
 The main purpose is to establish an orderly market for the equity securities in the immediate secondary market after an offer.